quovadis-btp/btp-automation/btp-context/runtime-context/readme.md

 </tbody>
 </table>

-The bootstrap context has configured a custom SAP Cloud Identity service tenant.
+The bootstrap context has configured a custom SAP Cloud Identity service tenant as a global account wide platform IDP.
+This way there is no more need to rely on the global SAP ID.

-The runtime context is trusted with this custom SAP IAS tenant which is used as both custom OIDC provider for the kyma cluster and as a bot OIDC provider with the OpenIDConnect extension.
+The runtime context is trusted with this custom SAP IAS tenant which is then used as both custom OIDC provider for the kyma cluster and as a bot OIDC provider with the OpenIDConnect kyma/gardener k8s extension.

 Eventually, a kyma environment is provisioned with a short lived token based kubeconfig which is used to bootstrap ArgoCD.